 MOST USED PREDICTIVE MAINTENANCE TECHNIQUES

-Many people believe that predictive maintenance consists of performing vibration analysis on rotating machines; but the reality is that there are several techniques that allow for the measurement of equipment parameters, which help predict their condition.
+Predictive maintenance involves more than just vibration analysis on rotating machines.
+There are several techniques that allow for the measurement of equipment parameters, which help predict their condition.

 Don't leave without seeing this